files-community/Website/src/routes/docs/contributing/translating/+page.md

 - two (dual)
 - few (paucal)
 - many (also used for fractions if they have a separate class)
-- other (required—general plural form—also used if the language only has a single form)
+- other (required: general plural form — also used if the language only has a single form)

 In the Crowdin editor, you don’t have to manually add or delete plural categories to the translations you are making.
 Just click `Copy Source`, and the source string will be copied to the translation field with the number of plural categories right for the current target language.